AronasGITHUB/DPI-Tool/README.md

 ### Uninstaller
 Delete the dpi tool with `rm dpi-tool.sh`

+## How to install and execute dpi-tool-gui.sh
+1. Open a terminal and type `sudo apt install dialog`
+2. Type `chmod +x dpi-tool-gui.sh`
+3. Type `./dpi-tool-gui.sh`

 ## Q&A
 ### Q: What should i install, dpi-tool.sh, or dpi-tool-gui.sh?